MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Certificate-Update.md

   3. Select and update the relevant documents for which company has received the TDS Certificate by marking 'TDS Certificate Received' field true and update.
 Marked document will be removed from the 'Update TDS Cert.
 Details' page and will be added in 'Rectify TDS Cert.
 Details' page.
   4. System will update the customer ledger entry of the selected document with the input data.

-- Rectify TDS Certificate details
+- Rectify TDS certificate details

   Rectification of updated details may also be required just in case some wrong information is provided earlier.